Originally written 2008.

 Re-posted 08.15.2013 by request for Wendy my Wingnut Friend )

-I have been hoping for years that you would all be able to understand the over-lapping illnesses I have that as a result of create a life lived in chronic pain and fatigue.
-Maybe even along with myself you might help advocate for more research and more education.
+I have been hoping for years that you would all be able to understand the over-lapping illnesses I have as a result of medical nightmare.
+A life lived with chronic health issues, chronic pain and fatigue.
+Maybe even along with myself you might help advocate for more awareness, research and more education.

 It can start here.
 It can start with just you & me.